nlosee/PharmResearch/README.md

 4. **Formats** — MJML renders a responsive, inbox-compatible HTML email with pharma-blue branding
 5. **Delivers** — Resend (or SMTP) sends to all subscribers in `subscribers.csv`
 6. **Archives** — Saves each newsletter as `drafts/YYYY-MM-DD.md` for audit trail

+## Core tech and main ideas
+- Automated weekly pharma regulatory newsletter
+- Focus on FDA, EMA, ICH, safety, approvals, inspections, and compliance
+- AI-assisted synthesis grounded only in collected sources
+- Deduplication using TF-IDF and cosine similarity
+- Responsive email generation with MJML
+- Delivery through Resend
+- GitHub Actions scheduling and automation
+- Draft archiving and audit trail
+- Dry-run and draft-only modes for testing
+- Accuracy-first design with citations, retries, and low-temperature model settings

 ---